 Ratings from Advocacy Organizations

 Jim Banks sits on the following committees:

 - House Committee on Science, Space, and Technology

 - House Committee on Veterans' Affairs

-Banks was the primary sponsor of 1 bill that was enacted:
+Banks was the primary sponsor of 2 bills that were enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Banks sponsors bills primarily in these issue areas: